MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates-deploy.md

 If you haven't already upgraded your servers, the following options will help protect your apps and data during the transition:

 * Migrate existing Windows Server 2008 and 2008 R2 workloads as-is to Azure Virtual Machines (VMs).
-  * This migration to Azure automatically provides an additional three years of extended security updates (ESU).
-There's no additional charge for extended security updates on top of Azure VM's cost, and there's no additional configuration required.
+  * This migration to Azure automatically provides an additional three years of Extended Security Updates.
+There's no additional charge for Extended Security Updates on top of an Azure VM's cost, and there's no additional configuration required.
 * Purchase an extended security update subscription for your servers and remain protected until you're ready to upgrade to a newer Windows Server version.
   * These updates are provided for up to three years after the end of support lifecycle date.

-After the three year period of extended updates, we'll stop updating for Windows Server 2008 and 2008 R2.
+After the three-year period of extended updates, we'll stop updating for Windows Server 2008 and 2008 R2.
 We recommend you update your version of Windows Server to a more recent version as soon as possible.

-## What are extended security updates for Windows Server?
+## What are Extended Security Updates for Windows Server?

-Extended Security Updates (ESUs) for Windows Server include security updates and bulletins rated **critical** and **important**, for a maximum of three years from the end of extended support dates (detailed on [Microsoft Lifecycle](/lifecycle/products/)).
+Extended Security Updates for Windows Server include security updates and bulletins rated **critical** and **important**, for a maximum of three years from the end of extended support dates (detailed on [Microsoft Lifecycle](/lifecycle/products/)).
 Extended Security Updates don't include the following:

 * New features
 * Customer-requested non-security hotfixes